chinalwb/Android-Rich-text-Editor/README.md

 It's still in progress now, but I believe it will be (one of the) best open source Android rich text editor.

+For 0.0.3 features, I plan to publish colorpicker and emojipicker as standalone components so they can be reused in other projects easily.

 This is implemented by Java

  ![image](https://github.com/chinalwb/are/blob/master/ARE/demo/are_demo.gif)